 This tool doesn’t promise that every result will net out in a useable idea, but hopefully it will provide some thought starters for something that is usable.
 And it’s also fun.

 Once you’ve discovered all these ideas, be sure to keep a list.
-You can utilize Google Tools to keep a list that multiple people can edit or access.
+You can use Google Tools to keep a list that multiple people can edit or access.